Chris Connelly (musician)

 Chris Connelly (born 11 November 1964) is a Scottish musician and author.
 He is notable for his industrial music work of the late 1980s and early 1990s, particularly his involvement with the Revolting Cocks and Ministry.

+Connelly has maintained his involvement within the music industry for over 40 years.
+He has released over 25 solo albums and 10+ additional albums while fronting other bands (the vast majority being musical groups of his own creation); as well as lending vocals to dozens of collaborations spanning several genres in the process, resulting in the release of over 600 total songs.

 Early years

 Connelly was born in Bruntsfield, Scotland to Michael and Sadie (née King) Connelly near the city centre of Edinburgh.
 Connelly's father died in a swimming accident early in his life, causing Chris to focus on artistic interests outside the home to help fill the void.
 Connelly's Scottish ancestry includes Irish descent through the Connellys and Murphys, who originally came from Ireland to Scotland.
 His mother's side, the Kings and the McCullochs, were from the Highlands and migrated to Glasgow in search of work.